petru-dimitriu/wxFlatButton/readme.md

                  int smallSize = 10, int bigSize = 15);`

 ### Events
-The Piano widget sends the following wxCommandEvents:
+The widget sends the following wxCommandEvents:

 * `EVT_FLATBUTTON_DOWN`, when the user presses the button
 * `EVT_FLATBUTTON_UP`, when the user releases the button